California teens rescued after boat capsizes in Florida Keys

 LITTLE TORCH KEY, Fla.
-(AP) — Three visiting California teens are safe in the Florida Keys thanks to a marine deputy who rescued them from atop a capsized boat.
+(AP) — Three stranded teenage boys from California called 911 and calmly sat atop a capsized boat before being rescued from waters off the Florida Keys, authorities said Wednesday.

-Monroe County Sheriff’s spokeswoman Becky Herrin says 18-year-olds Zack Sowder and Brent Shishido and 16-year-old Jacob Sowder — all of Orange County, California — climbed atop the capsized boat and called 911 on a cellphone Tuesday.
+Monroe County Sheriff’s spokeswoman Becky Herrin says Zack Sowder and Brent Shishido, both 18, and Jacob Sowder, 16 — all of Orange County, California — were perched on the overturned hull, their life jackets trapped under the 22-foot vessel, when help arrived Tuesday.

-The teens were perched on the overturned hull, their life jackets trapped under the 22-foot vessel, when Marine Deputy James Hagar arrived in a boat.
-Sheriff’s officials say the teens were fortunate to have a strong-enough cellphone signal and to know their general location.
+Marine Deputy James Hagar spotted the teens in waters about 2 ½ miles off the coast and brought them safely ashore in his patrol boat.
+A photo released by the sheriff’s office showed the teens seated on a small section of the hull that still jutted above the waters.

-Herrin says the boat took on water 2 ½ miles off Little Torch Key, quickly capsizing.
+“Fortunately they knew their rough location.
+They were lucky they had a cell signal,” sheriff’s officials wrote on their Facebook page.

 Most Read Stories